Are we looking at the next big move in FedEx Corporation (FDX)?

 Sponsored

-The stock witnessed a 9.03% gain in the last 1 month and extending the period to 3 months gives it a -31.56%, and is -0.32% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.97% over the week and 3.18% over the month.
+The stock witnessed a 4.44% gain in the last 1 month and extending the period to 3 months gives it a -32.16%, and is 1.53% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.74% over the week and 3.02% over the month.

 FedEx Corporation is expected to release its quarterly report on 12/20/2022.The EPS is expected to shrink by -22.10% this year.